-U.S. Snow Sculpting Week is celebrated from February 1 to 5 this year.
+U.S. Snow Sculpting Week is celebrated from January 31 to February 4this year.
 Snow, with its ability to create a blank canvas of the world, is both beautiful and captivating.
 Some see this as a source of beauty in and of itself, while others see the open space as an opportunity to create something new and fleeting.
 Every year, U.S. Snow Sculpting Week is held for those who are inspired to create beautiful and complex works of art using the temporary medium of snow.
 Spring is on its way, but that doesn’t mean the splendor of winter has to go away just yet; U.S. Snow Sculpting Week will take its place first!
 The United States Snow Sculpting Week honors a tradition of ice art and beauty.
 The U.S. National Snow Sculpting Competition has kicked off Winter Fest in Lake Geneva, WI for over 20 years.
 For four days, teams from all over the country whittle and shape their creations from nine-foot-tall blocks of snow into eight-foot-diameter cylinders.

 History of U.S. Snow Sculpting Week